aws-samples/sample-aws-modernization-with-superblocks/content/3_ModuleThree_Frontend/04_BodySection.md

 2. Simplify the table:

-    - Remove the default header
+    - Remove the default header by going to "content" and delete the "Users" Header
-    - Remove the search bar
+    - Remove the search bar by going to "Interaction" and toggling off the search switch.
-    - Remove the download button

 ## Step 4: Add Charts